Jobs, Education and Training Child Care Fee Assistance is commonly known as JET Child Care Fee Assistance.

 - gather your supporting documentation and complete any required additional forms

-- Ensure your Employment Pathway, Participation Plan or Individual Participation Plan is up to date and includes your nominated JET activity.
-This can be commenced over the phone at your local service centre.
+- ensure your Employment Pathway, Participation Plan or Individual Participation Plan is up to date and includes your nominated JET Child Care Fee Assistance activity.
+This can be done over the phone or at your local service centre

 - submit your claim